maybeiambatman/Jumbleza/README.md

 The program has two key functions:

-1. check_word_jumble: This function accepts a string as input and goes through the dictionary built by the program to yields all words key-ed to the sorted word.
+- check_word_jumble: This function accepts a string as input and goes through the dictionary built by the program to yields all words key-ed to the sorted word.

 For example: if input is 'dog'.

-It yields key: dgo, value: [dog, god]
+It yields, {key: dgo, value: [dog, god]}

-2. find_all_permutations: This function outputs all possible permutations possible for the combination of letters it takes as input.
+-  find_all_permutations: This function outputs all possible permutations possible for the combination of letters it takes as input.

 NOTE: I have decided to use the EOWL word list as my dictionary.
 To learn more click [here](http://dreamsteep.com/projects/the-english-open-word-list.html)